David Lindsay, 1st Lord Balcarres

-He married Lady Sophia Seton, daughter of Alexander Seton, 1st Earl of Dunfermline and Lilias Drummond, on 16 February 1612, in Dunfermline, Fife.
-He was invested as a knight in 1612, and created Lord Lindsay of Balcarres on 27 June 1633.
+Lindsay returned to Scotland by 1612 as he married Lady Sophia Seton, daughter of Alexander Seton, 1st Earl of Dunfermline, on 16 February 1612.
+He was created Baron Lindsay of Balcarres on 27 June 1633.
 He was a staunch royalist.
 He was buried in the Chapel at Balcarres, Fife.
 He had one son, Alexander, later the first Earl of Balcarres, and a daughter Sophia, who died in childbirth following her marriage to Robert Moray.